MenokoOG/halo_javascript_lessons/README.md

    - Armed with this knowledge, we're better equipped to tackle coding challenges and embark on new programming adventures with confidence.
 ```

-Your README is now Markdown compliant and includes sections explaining the requirements for VS Code and Node.js at the beginning.